South India Tour: Temples and Traditions

 Day 10: Today’s journey takes us through a panorama of cardamom, coffee and pepper plantations to Madurai, one of South India’s great temple towns.
 Overnight for two nights at the 5-star Taj Gateway Madurai Hotel.
 (B/L/D)

 Day 11: The area around Madurai has a rich cultural heritage passed on from the great Tamil realm more than 2500 years ago.
 It was an important cultural and commercial center even as early as 550 A.D. and was the capital city for the great Pandya kings.
 Our first stop is Tirumalai Nayak Palace, built in 1636 A.D. by one of the Madurai Nayak rulers.
 During the 19th century the Governor of Madras renovated the complex, and today only the spacious rectangular courtyard called the Swarga Vilasam and a few adjoining buildings survive.
 Their imposing scale evokes the grandeur of a vanished era.
 Then it’s on to the enormous Meenakshi Temple complex encircled by high walls and containing twelve soaring gopura towers.
 The turrets are completely covered with exquisite stucco figures of vividly painted deities and mythical animals.
 There will be time in the late afternoon to enjoy the hotel spa.
 Dinner is on our own.
+Return to Meenakshi Temple for the evening ritual where enveloped in a cacophony of music, intoxicating incense, and reverent singing, witness the memorable ‘Going to Bed Ceremony’.
+Each night the image of Shiva is carried in a silver palanquin from his shrine to another part of the temple to join his consort Parvati at hers.
+Dinner is on our own.
 (B/L)

 Day 13: Drive to Thanjavur (Tanjore) with a stop at Brihadishvara Temple, completed in 1010 AD and an outstanding example of Chola architecture.
 The gigantic statue of Nandi the Bull guards the inner shrine, and the courtyard walls of the sanctum are covered with paintings from the Chola and Nayak periods, comparable to the famous Ajanta cave frescoes.
 Recently declared UNESCO World Heritage as a part of the Greatest Living Chola Temples, Airavateshvara at Darasuram is one of the oldest of the Chola temples.
 Drive on to Kumbakonam, one of the oldest towns in south India and the capital of the Chola kings in the 7th century.
 Overnight for one night at the Paradise Resort, cottages patterned after typical south Indian homes.
 (B/L/D)